tireddy2/ikev2-pqc-auth/draft-ietf-ipsecme-ikev2-pqc-auth.md

 This document uses terms defined in {{?I-D.ietf-pquip-pqt-hybrid-terminology}}.
 For the purposes of this document, it is helpful to be able to divide cryptographic algorithms into two classes:

-"Asymmetric Traditional Cryptographic Algorithm": An asymmetric cryptographic algorithm based on integer factorisation, finite field discrete logarithms or elliptic curve discrete logarithms, elliptic curve discrete logarithms, or related mathematical problems.
+"Asymmetric Traditional Cryptographic Algorithm": An asymmetric cryptographic algorithm based on integer factorisation, finite field discrete logarithms, elliptic curve discrete logarithms, or related mathematical problems.

 "Post-Quantum Algorithm": An asymmetric cryptographic algorithm that is believed to be secure against attacks using quantum computers as well as classical computers.
 Post-quantum algorithms can also be called quantum-resistant or quantum-safe algorithms.
 Examples of quantum-resistant digital signature schemes include ML-DSA and SLH-DSA.